-4. Disconnect the RTC battery cable from the mainboard (1), then detach the RTC battery from the side of the RJ45 connector (2).
+4. Detach the RTC battery from the side of the RJ45 connector.

 Note: WEEE Annex VII component.
 The RTC battery has been highlighted with the yellow circle as shown above.
 Please follow local regulations for disposal of used batteries.

 Caution: Risk of explosion if battery is replaced by an incorrect type.
 Dispose of used batteries according to the instructions.